technomancy/leiningen/doc/MIXED_PROJECTS.md

 `src`.
 When using both Clojure and Java in the same codebase, however, it is necessary to tell Leiningen where to find Java sources.

-To do so, use `:source-paths` and `:java-source-path` options in the project
+To do so, use `:source-paths` and `:java-source-paths` options in the project
 definition:

 ```clojure